MakeYourLifeEasier/Wuxiaworld-2-eBook/README.md

 python wuxiaworld2ebook.py
 ```

-if you didn't add Python to the PATH variable during the installation or afterwards the write
+or just use the start.bat file.
+If you didn't add Python to the PATH variable during the installation or afterwards the write

 ```
 path/where/you/installed/python.exe wuxiaworld2ebook.py
 ```

-After that just look for the novel you want to read, enter the chapter's you want to include to the eBook, enter the book number of the novel you want to read (if applicable) and hit the "Generate" Button.
+After that just select the novel you want to read, enter the chapter range you want to include to the eBook, enter the book number of the novel you want to read (if applicable) and hit the "Generate" Button.
 Keep it mind that it will take some time for the script to finish, so don't close the window or the console if the program doesn't respond.

 ## Keep in mind!